Condor-Performance-Modeling/dromajo/README.md

 This will generate the `bootrom.elf` file to be used in `--bootrom` program option.

+This feature is tested by `reset_vector_tests` in the regress test suite.

 3. **Run Dromajo with custom options**

 Use the `--reset_vector`, `--memory_addr`, and `--bootrom` switches to run Dromajo with the desired start address.
 For example, to set the start address to `0x20000000`, run: